hindutva/hindutva.github.io/books/D_AchArya/marATha_rAjpUt_relations_1720-1795/5_THIRD_PHASE.md

 The blockade was so thorough and the means so effective (11) that on the day of the fight grain in Mahadaji's camp was sold four seers a rupee.
 It was another Panipat for the Marathas with a superior force in number to face, and an atmosphere of starvation and suspicion in their camp.
 It is no wonder that with every day adding to his difficulties, Mahadaji grew bitterer vowed never to accept money but to devastate Jaypur (12) and Jodhpur both.

 On 19th July Mahadaji received a written challenge from Jaypur King (13), calling him to fight a pitched battle into open, out of the shelter of guns.
 Mahadaji told Rana Khan, Ambaji, Khanderao and the rest that if he made terms with the Jaypur Raja, he would not be able to show his face in all Hindusthan "A man will not live for ever; come what may!".
 The Sardars said that unless he paid money, the soldiers would not fight well, up till then they had paid their soldiers by selling their property and equipment.
-Mahadaji padi rupees 20 thousand to them but non-would accept.
+Mahadaji paid rupees 20 thousand to them but non-would accept.

 On 22nd Ambaji sent Daulatram's letter (14) to Mahadaji but he returned it saying "If after bearing the heavy expenses for six months in such humiliation, I accept tribute from Jaypur Raja, the other Rajas too would behave in the same way.
 Without fighting a battle tribute can not be accepted."